FoundryApp/foundry-backend-nodejs/README.md

 # Foundry Node.js SDK
-This SDK lets you write
+This SDK lets you configure Foundry with your Firebase Cloud Functions

 ## Table of contents
 - [Installation](#installation)